HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_04/Exercise_04_29/Exercise_04_29.md

 cout << sizeof(p)/sizeof(*p) << endl;
 ```
 ####Answer
 sizeof(x) will give the size of the entire array which means 10 ints times the size of an int. sizeof a dereferenced pointer returns the size of an object of the type to which the pointer points. sizeof(*x) will be size of an int because x is an array of ints.
-The first print statement will print 10 (and "new line") regardless of the size of an int since this factor will be divided away.
+The first print statement will hence print 10 (and "new line") regardless of the size of an int since this factor will be divided away.

-sizeof(p) will return the size of a pointer on the current system, will be 4 on my system. sizeof(*p) will, according to above discussion, in this case be the size of an int, will be 4 on my system.
+sizeof(p) will return the size of a pointer on the current system, will be 4 on my system. sizeof(*p) will, according to above discussion, be the size of an int.
+The size of int is 4 on my system.
 4 divided by 4 equals 1 so 1 (and "new line") will be printed by the second print statement.